 Fig. 4: Path of co-evolution

 Change is the only thing that is permanent in the universe.
+"Everything changes and nothing remains still ... and ... you cannot step twice into the same stream"

 Birds flying in formation, schools of fish are CAS, continuously adapting to their environment / living conditions.